-It is recommended to shut down your computer using the Shut Down command on the Windows[®] Start menu.
+You are recommended to shut down your computer by using the Shut Down command on the Windows® Start menu.
 Using other methods, including those listed here, may result in loss of unsaved data.
 If the Shut Down command does not work properly, proceed as follows: